OPEnSLab-OSU/Nanolux/README.md

 # Some Important Things To Note

-1. The most current up to date code is located in the [Main](https://github.com/OPEnSLab-OSU/Nanolux/tree/main/main) directory.
+1. The most up to date atble release is located in the [Main](https://github.com/OPEnSLab-OSU/Nanolux/tree/main/main) directory.
 This is the code that should be uploaded to the device.
 Make sure to follow the webapp wiki first however to upload the code needed to run the webapp.